Ultrametric analogues of Ulam stability of groups: Ultrametric approximation and pointwise stability

 The results from Section \ref{s:ultra} imply that this is not stronger for finitely presented groups:

 \begin{lemma} Let $\G$ be an ultrametric family, $\Gamma$ a finitely presented group.
-If $\Gamma$ is $\G$-approximable, then it is strongly $\G$-approximable. \end{lemma}
+If $\Gamma$ is $\G$-approximable, then it is uniformly $\G$-approximable. \end{lemma}

 \begin{proof} By Item $2.$ of Proposition \ref{prop:ultra_asy}, every pointwise asymptotic homomorphism of $\Gamma$ is pointwise asymptotically close to a uniform one.
-Applying this to a $\G$-approximation gives a uniform asymptotic homomorphism that is still asymptotically injective: a strong $\G$-approximation. \end{proof}
+Applying this to a $\G$-approximation gives a uniform asymptotic homomorphism that is still asymptotically injective: a uniform $\G$-approximation. \end{proof}

 \begin{remark} Lemma \ref{lem:approx_fp} only holds with the ultrametric assumption.
 For example, let $\G$ be the family of finite-dimensional unitary groups equipped with the operator norm.
-Then every amenable group is $\G$-approximable \cite{amenableMF}; however there exist finitely presented amenable groups which are not strongly $\G$-approximable.
+Then every amenable group is $\G$-approximable \cite{amenableMF}; however there exist finitely presented amenable groups which are not uniformly $\G$-approximable.
 Indeed, every amenable group is uniformly $\G$-stable \cite{amenst}.
-But if a finitely generated group is strongly $\G$-approximable and uniformly $\G$-stable, then it is automatically residually finite, by the same argument as in Lemma \ref{lem:GR}.
-Therefore a finitely presented amenable group which is not residually finite (see e.g. \cite{fpamenrf}) cannot be strongly $\G$-approximable. \end{remark}
+But if a finitely generated group is uniformly $\G$-approximable and uniformly $\G$-stable, then it is automatically residually finite, by the same argument as in Lemma \ref{lem:GR}.
+Therefore a finitely presented amenable group which is not residually finite (see e.g. \cite{fpamenrf}) cannot be uniformly $\G$-approximable.
+See \cite[Section 7]{Bharatandi} for more examples of groups that are not uniformly $\G$-approximable, for more general families $\G$. \end{remark}